kossnocorp/superstate/README.md

 });

 // Send submit event:
-form.send.submit("-> errored", {
+form.send.submit("-> complete", {
   email: "koss@nocorp.me",
   password: "123456",
 });
 ```

-Note that you must specify the destination state (`-> errored`) when sending an event with context, as events with the same name can transition to different states.
+Note that you must specify the destination state (`-> complete`) when sending an event with context, as events with the same name can transition to different states.
 While it's not a problem when sending events without context, sending context to the wrong state will lead to unexpected behavior.

 When sending an event with a condition, specify the condition before the destination state: